MichealReed/miniAV/miniav/example/flutter_example/README.md

 ## Funding

-If you are interested in funding further development of high-performance media capture libraries, please submit an inquiry.
+If you are interested in funding further development of high-performance media capture libraries, please submit an inquiry at [https://practicalxr.com](https://practicalxr.com).